akemidl/mturk_website/README.md

 # Adding a new AWS Account for Elastic Beanstalk
 - make a .ebextensions folder in top level.
 - add django.conf to match 01-webexperimnts.config
 - eb init to create a .elasticbeanstalk folder with config.yml - though this wasn't actually changing environment configurations when I last launched.
 You can also change config in the online portal.
+In the AWS console, I set the config "/static/" just equal to the top directory "web_experiments".
+This allows static to be fetched from all the sub folders if properly called.
 - "eb create" to create a new application environment
 - "eb deploy" to push the app
 - "eb init -i" to interactively setup environment (allows eb ssh option).
 You can do this after the initial eb init.